Esteban795/DOOM-2077/specs/net/protocol.md

 The `name` argument is a NUL-terminated string, whose length cannot exceed 100(+1) chars.

+### KATC - Keep Alive

+**Description**: Keep-alive message to tell the server the client is still there and listening for any response.
+Indeed, the server can close the connection if the client do not send any message for 20s.
+No response is expected.

+**Args:**

+No argument is provided.

+### PING - ping

+**Description**: A message to calculate the ping between client and server.
+This packet is special as it is handled once it is received and not at the end of the server tick.
+A `PONG` message is expected to be sent back with the same data.

+**Args:**

+* `data`: 8 byte-long data, to identify uniquely the exchange.

 ### QUIT - Client Quit

 **Description**: A `QUIT` message is the last message a client should send to a server, it indicates that the client is disconnecting from the server and that it will closes its connection.
 A `QUIT` message is generally acknowledged by a `QUIT` message from the server.
 It is not necessary to await it.